mlc-ai/web-llm-chat/README.md

 ## Overview

-**WebLLM Chat** is an AI chat webapp that brings [WebLLM](https://github.com/mlc-ai/web-llm) with a user-friendly interface to deliver an fully open-source and accssible AI chat application.
-WebLLM Chat leverages WebGPU to run large language models (LLMs) natively in your browser, offering a seamless AI chatting experience with unprecedented privacy and performance.
+**WebLLM Chat** is a private AI chat interface that combines [WebLLM](https://github.com/mlc-ai/web-llm) with a user-friendly design, leveraging WebGPU to run large language models (LLMs) natively in your browser.
+Enjoy an unprecedented, private, and accessible AI conversation experience.

 ## Key Features